 NN applies different Responsible Investment (RI) strategies, such as norms-based, voting, engagement, ESG integration and, as a measure of last resort, restriction.
-Our approach is a reflection of our investment beliefs, the organisation’s values, relevant laws, and internationally recognized norms and standards, based on which minimum requirements have been developed for the investment process.
-More detail on our RI approach can be found in the Responsible Investment Framework policy.
+Our approach is a reflection of our investment beliefs, the organisation’s values, relevant laws, and internationally recognised norms and standards, based on which minimum requirements have been developed for the investment process.
+More detail on our RI approach can be found in the Responsible Investment Framework Policy.

 Restrictions may also arise when companies demonstrably have activities in the trade of arms to central governments or non-state actors that are sanctioned by a UN or EU arms embargo.
 This is also the case for companies that develop, produce, maintain or trade ‘controversial weapons’.
 Weapons that we define as controversial include anti-personnel landmines, cluster munitions, biological weapons, chemical weapons, depleted uranium ammunitions, and white phosphorus weapons.
-Furthermore, companies involved in nuclear weapon activities are also restricted under certain conditions.
-Furthermore, NN applies restrictions to corporate issuers involved in tobacco production, or oil sands production and controversial pipelines, or the mining of thermal coal.
+Also, companies involved in nuclear weapon activities are also restricted under certain conditions.
+Furthermore, NN applies restrictions to corporate issuers involved in tobacco production, oil sands production and controversial pipelines, or the mining of thermal coal.

 Finally, NN does not invest in sovereign issuers against which arms embargoes have been issued by the UN Security Council.
 On a case-by-case basis, NN may decide to also restrict sovereign issuers on other grounds.